eugenesvk/DOpus.ext/ReadMe.md

 - [Cmd.JumpItem↕](./Cmd.JumpItem↕.js) jump ↑/↓ by an arbitrary number of items with/out selection
 - [cb.FilterToggleOnThemeΔ](./cb.FilterToggleOnThemeΔ.js) automatically toggle Dark/Light variant of "Labels/Label Assignment" filter labels on Dark/Light Mode changes
+- [Cmd.TabDedupe](Cmd.TabDedupe) command to close duplicate tabs protecting current tab, can be added to your close/open tab buttons/shortcuts to avoid accumulating many duplicate tabs

 ### Backup
 - [backup.LayoutOn⎋](./backup.LayoutOn⎋.js) automatically save Lister layout when a Lister using this layout is closed normally (doesn't save on crashes) and on layout changes after user defined period has elapsed (helps saving before a crash)